freibuis/Avaya-IP-Office/README.md

 ## Todo:

-Currently CallList not working as I need to reverse engineer the values from the phone platform
+Currently user_info not working as I need to reverse engineer the values from the phone platform

 ## Contributing